-Intended outcome Success criteria Improved oral language and listening skills and vocabulary among disadvantaged pupils.
-Assessments and observations indicate improved oral language and listening skills among disadvantaged pupils.
+Intended outcome Success criteria Improved social language and listening skills and vocabulary among disadvantaged pupils.
+Assessments and observations indicate improved language and listening skills in social situations among disadvantaged pupils.
 This is evident with other sources of evidence such as engagement in lessons, book scrutiny and ongoing formative assessment.
 Improved phonics and reading outcomes among disadvantaged pupils.
 Phonics checklist results show that all the disadvantaged pupils reach the threshold.
-KS2 outcomes in reading show that more than 80% meet the expected standard.
+KS1 & 2 outcomes in reading show that more than 80% of disadvantaged pupils meet the expected standard.
 To achieve and sustain improved wellbeing for all pupils in our school, particularly the disadvantaged pupils.
-Sustained high levels of wellbeing demonstrated by: Data from the pupil councils, parent and pupil surveys and teacher observations.
-All pupils making at least good progress from their starting points including all disadvantaged children.
+Sustained high levels of wellbeing demonstrated by: Progress being evident between social and emotional assessments made at the start and end of the academic year - Thrive profiling.
+Data from the pupil councils, parent and pupil surveys and teacher observations.
+All pupils making at least expected progress from their starting points including all disadvantaged children.
 KS2 outcomes in writing and maths show that more than 80% meet the expected standard.
 Increase wider curriculum and cultural opportunities for disadvantaged children.
 An increase in participation in enrichment activities, particularly among disadvantaged pupils.
 Tracking of clubs indicates that more than 90% of pupil premium pupils in Year 1-6 have participated in a club.
-Tracking shows that all disadvantaged pupils have attended trips and visits that have been on offer at a similar level to their non- disadvantaged peers.
+Tracking shows that all disadvantaged pupils have attended trips and visits that have been on offer at a similar level to their non-disadvantaged peers.

-Activity in this academic year 2022-23
+Activity in this academic year 2023-24